Hedge Funds and IRS Partnership Audit Rules

 Recording of a 90-minute premium CLE/CPE webinar with Q&A

-This CLE/CPE webinar will provide tax counsel with guidance on the impact of the IRS partnership audit rules on the structure and operations of hedge funds and private investment funds.
+This CLE/CPE course will provide tax counsel with guidance on the impact of the IRS partnership audit rules on the structure and operations of hedge funds and private investment funds.
 The panel will discuss structuring considerations for new funds in light of the new regulations, and will detail necessary adjustments to the operating agreements of currently operating funds and partnerships.

 - Balancing competing tax objectives of investors in structuring private investment funds